forestdb/forestdb.org/models/functional-counterfactuals.md

 4. Sally plugged in her phone because she thought that would cause it to charge.
 5. Sally plugged in her phone because in general, plugging in phones causes them to charge.

 All of these seem to me like good explanations *except* #3.
-Plugging in her phone would't cause it to charge, so "Sally plugged in her phone because that would cause it to charge" seems like a bad explanation.
+Plugging in her phone wouldn't cause it to charge, so "Sally plugged in her phone because that would cause it to charge" seems like a bad explanation.

 Here are the counterfactual versions of those explanations:

 1. If Sally hadn't wanted her phone to charge, she wouldn't have plugged it in.
 2. --
-3. If wouldn't have caused her phone to charge, Sally wouldn't have plugged the phone in.
+3. If it wouldn't have caused her phone to charge, Sally wouldn't have plugged the phone in.
 4. If Sally hadn't thought it would charge her phone, she wouldn't have plugged her phone in.
-4. If it weren't the case that in general plugging phones in causes them to charge, Sally would not have plugged her phone in.
+5. If it weren't the case that in general plugging phones in causes them to charge, Sally would not have plugged her phone in.

-Here, counterfactual #3 is blatently false.
+Here, counterfactual #3 is blatantly false.
 It doesn't cause her phone to charge, and yet Sally did plug her phone in.

 Here are the model's ratings for the first counterfactual: